How To Add A Link Section To WordPress

 After you’re done editing your link, you can:

-• Click on Visit Link to view your link and check that you have set up its URL correctly (the link will open in a new window),
+• Click on Visit Link to see your link and make sure that you have set up its URL correctly (the link will open up in a new window),

-• Click Delete to remove the link from your table of links if it’s no longer required …
+• Click Delete to delete the link …

 Update Link button